 - What is your product or service?
 How will it benefit your potential customers?
 Will they be willing to pay for it?
 Can they afford it?

-The answers to all these questions will help you build a clear-cut profile of your potential customers.
-The more you know your product or service inside out, the better you can define your customers.
+The answers to all these questions will help you build a clear-cut understanding of your product or service.
+The more you know it, the better you can define your customers.

-2. Find Out Their Pain Points
+2. Find Out Customer Pain Points

-No matter how trivial the issue is, it is an opening to connect with a potentially life-long customer.
+Once you further figure out your product or service and how it can help your potential customers, identifying the pain points of your target audience comes easily.
+Start making a list of customers who encounter the problems your product or service can solve.
+No matter how trivial the issue is, it’s an opening to connect with a potential life-long customer.
 It will also help you come up with different ideas and approaches to engage with your target audience.

 3. Create Buyer Personas